Mark Morris (choreographer): Career

 We have pacified some thousands of the islanders and buried them, destroyed their fields; burned their villages, and turned their widows and orphans out-of-doors; furnished heartbreak by exile to some dozens of disagreeable patriots: subjugated the remaining ten millions by Benevolent Assimilation, which is the pious new name of the musket; we have acquired property in the three hundred concubines and other slaves of our business partner, the Sultan of Sulu, and hoisted our protecting flag over that swag.
-And so, by these Providences of God—and the phrase is the government’s, not mine—we are a World Power.
+And so, by these Providences of God—and the phrase is the government's, not mine—we are a World Power.

 In addition to using traditional Indonesian gamelan music, Morris studied Indonesian dance, Indonesian puppet theater (wayang kulit) and traditional Javanese court dances, such as the bedhaya and serimpi, extensively borrowing movements, formation patterns and hand gestures from the dances for this work.
 The music is largely Asian and includes instruments such as the bamboo flute, metallophone and bronze pot gongs.

 Due to its strong political message of American and Western imperialism and explicit lyrics and choreography depicting violence against/conquering of indigenous people, World Power is seen as one of Morris's more controversial pieces.
 The finale contains images of distinct unease: an impatient stamping motif and verses ending with a retreat into the wings, heads tilting backwards, dancers falling down and being dragged on the floor and hands shielding faces, as if in horror.
-Some argue that Morris appropriated Asian culture by borrowing movements from the Indonesian and Javanese dances and using Asian-inspired music without properly crediting their origins.

-Morris is also an acclaimed ballet choreographer, most notably with the San Francisco Ballet, for which he has created eight works.
+Morris is also a ballet choreographer, most notably with the San Francisco Ballet, for which he has created eight works.
 He has also received commissions from such companies as American Ballet Theatre, Boston Ballet, and the Paris Opera Ballet.
 He has worked extensively in opera, directing and choreographing productions for the Metropolitan Opera, the New York City Opera, English National Opera, and the Royal Opera House, Covent Garden, among others.
 He directed and choreographed King Arthur for English National Opera in June 2006, and in May 2007 he directed and choreographed Orfeo ed Euridice for the Metropolitan Opera.